 We are a Morris dancing side from the Norfolk/Suffolk border in East Anglia.
 Our membership includes men and women of a range of ages.

 Of course we wear bells, as well as our unique Hoxon Hundred baldrics in our very own red and green colours.
-The emblem on our baldrics is that of St Edmund, slain in Hoxne in 870.
+The emblem on our baldrics is that of King Edmund, slain in Hoxne in 870.

 We dance at festivals, fetes, and other events across the region.